hugoferreira/hugoferreira.github.com/_posts/2015-09-12-non-transitive-probabilities.markdown

 Funny...
 All have the same expected value, so it shouldn't matter, right?

 Let's suppose Penney picks die `B`.
 Sheldon would pick die `A` and beat her with a probability of ⅔.
 Penney decides to pick `A` then.
 That's fine, Sheldon picks `C` and wins with odds of 5:4.
 Penney is furious and picks `C`!
-He goes for `B` and wins two thirds of the throws. *Bazinga*!
+He goes for `B` and wins two thirds of the throws. *Bazinga*™!

 <div class="sidenote" markdown="1">
 Recall that a binary relation $R$ over a set $X$ is transitive *iff* $\forall_{a,b,c~\in~X}: aRb \wedge bRc \rightarrow aRc$.